drghirlanda/alex/Docs/Roadmap.md

 ------------------

 It should be possible to display sequences of stimuli, rather than single stimuli, in each trial.
-For example a sequence of two stimuli A and B, lasting 1 and 2 seconds, respectively, could be described in Phases.csv as:

-    Phase Stimulus Durations Trials Rewards USs
-    1     A|B      1000|2000 10     1       Smiley

-But we need a clean syntax to specify onset and offset of all stimuli in the sequence...
+It seems that the easiest way to do this would be to add an onset variable alongside the duration variable.

 Phase sequences